 Built in 1928, the Huia Water Treatment Plant, in Woodlands Park Road, is nearing the end of its useful life.

-We are currently taking reservations for Huia Water Treatment Plant tours
+Great turn-out for Huia Water Treatment Plant tours

 A question and answer document, compiled following feedback from local residents, is regularly updated and can be found here.